workanator/go-floc/README.md

 ## Announcements

-`v3` is released!
+`v3` released!
 The new version keeps the same design as `v2` but it distributed now as a Go module and therefore ir has breaking changes.

 ## Migration from v2 to v3